severeum/go-severeum/cmd/clef/rules.md

 	/**
 	* OnApprovedTx(str) is called when a transaction has been approved and signed.
 The parameter
  	* 'response_str' contains the return value that will be sent to the external caller.
-	* The return value from this msevod is ignore - the reason for having this callback is to allow the
+	* The return value from this method is ignore - the reason for having this callback is to allow the
 	* ruleset to keep track of approved transactions.
 	*
 	* When implementing rate-limited rules, this callback should be used.
 	* If a rule responds with neither 'Approve' nor 'Reject' - the tx goes to manual processing.
 If the user
-	* then accepts the transaction, this msevod will be called.
+	* then accepts the transaction, this method will be called.
 	*
-	* TLDR; Use this msevod to keep track of signed transactions, instead of using the data in ApproveTx.
+	* TLDR; Use this method to keep track of signed transactions, instead of using the data in ApproveTx.
 	*/
  	function OnApprovedTx(resp){
 		var value = big(resp.tx.value)